milomedia/tilix/_drafts/2019-09-22-Autumnal Equinox 2019.md

 Wind generation follows strong seasonal patterns.
 These patterns differ depending on the world region/location.

-Summer heatwaves with subsequent high pressure suppress windy conditions and significantly reduces wind energy production.
+Summer heatwaves with subsequent high pressure suppress windy conditions and significantly reduce wind energy production.
 However, it becomes much windier in the autumn and higher wind speeds last through the winter and spring.

 There is more and more wind generation being built.
 Therefore, it will become more common that excess power will be created from time to time.
-Therefore there is great interest in developing long-term energy storage which can hold this surplus electricity for weeks or months.
+So there is great interest in developing long-term energy storage which can hold this surplus electricity for weeks or months.

-The first electricity-generating wind turbine was a battery charging machine installed in July 1887 by Scottish academic [James Blyth](https://en.wikipedia.org/wiki/James_Blyth_(engineer)) to light his holiday home in Marykirk, Scotland.
+The first electricity-generating wind turbine was a battery-charging machine installed in July 1887 by Scottish academic [James Blyth](https://en.wikipedia.org/wiki/James_Blyth_(engineer)) to light his holiday home in Marykirk, Scotland.

 ## Effects on satellites